CoderKingQ/Monopoly/README.md

 # Deliverables
 Project Code:
-  The project code consist of ... classes...
+  The project code consist of 11 classes:
+  - Board Generator
+  - Command
+  - Dice
+  - Event
+  - GamE
+  - Jail
+  - Player
+  - Property
+  - Railroad
+  - Space
+  - Utility

 UML Class Diagram:

-UML Sequence Diagrams:
+UML Sequence Diagram:
-  There are ... sequence diagrams for when a player buys a property, rents a property, goes bankrupt...
+  There are 3 sequence diagrams that show the interaction for when a player
+  - buys a property
+  - rents a property
+  - goes bankrupt...

 # Future Milestones:
 As the project progresses, there would be a GUI-based vesrion. here there would be the addition of the view and the controller.